Infant Mental Health Update

 Dr. Barron developed new instructional materials for social workers on ethics and boundaries, home visits, and supervision to enhance growth.
 She delivered these highly-rated trainings to hundreds of attendees at several webinars.

-The Infant Mental Health trio has also been busy doing national trainings on issues related to IMH, published 23 journal articles and 3 book chapters, and presented their research at Infant Mental Health conferences across the country.
+The Infant Mental Health trio has also been busy doing national trainings on issues related to IMH, published 23 journal articles and three book chapters, and presented their research at Infant Mental Health conferences across the country.

 Merrill Palmer Skillman Institute Report 2021/2022